NielsSkovgaard/starwars/README.md

 Software Architecture
 -
-The solution is implemented having a modern, loosely coupled, and highly maintainable architecture.
+The application is implemented having a modern, loosely coupled, and highly maintainable architecture.
 It applies Domain-Driven Design (DDD) principles and the Onion Architecture.

-The following areas correspond to the folder structure in the solution.
+The following areas correspond to the folder structure in the project.

 - **Domain**
   - The domain has the Planet model class and PlanetRepository interface.